Wolfgang K.H. Panofsky Fellowship

 - Accelerator science & advanced accelerator research (Lia Merminga)

 - High energy density matter (Siegfried Glenzer)

-- Material science (Tom Devereaux)
+- Material and condensed matter science (Tom Devereaux)

 - Particle astrophysics and cosmology (Tom Abel)